jac307/MediaArtTutorials/MEDIAART2B06/Presentations/Presentations.md

 **Delivery:**
 - In-person presentation (slides or media)
+- You will use your own computer for presentation -- I will bring HDMI adapters
-- Slides should be submitted in advance
+- Slides should be submitted in advance (PDF format)

 ---